projeffboy/FoodTracker/README.md

+This is the Food Tracker (aka Deep Dishes) mobile application repository.
+It's main goal is to analyze a given food image using a machine learning model and return nutritional information back to the user to facilitate their diet.

-Hi, our mobile app is split into 3 parts:
+Our mobile app is split into 3 parts:

 Machine learning model -> Backend -> Mobile Frontend